-- 230. The Plaintiff and proposed Class Members had no way of knowing about the Electrical Fire Defect in the Affected Class Vehicles.
-The Defendants concealed their knowledge of the Electrical Fire Defect while continuing to market, sell and/or lease, the Affected Class Vehicles. - 231.
-Within the Limitation Act, and to equivalent legislative provisions in the rest of Canada as described in Schedule "A", the Plaintiff and proposed Class Members could not have discovered through the exercise of reasonable diligence that the Defendants were concealing the conduct complained of herein and misrepresenting the true qualities of the Affected Class Vehicles. - 232.
-The Plaintiff and proposed Class Members did not know facts that would have caused a reasonable person to suspect or appreciate that there was a defect in the HECU in the Affected Class Vehicles. - 233.
-For these reasons, the Limitation Act, and to equivalent legislative provisions in the rest of Canada, as described in Schedule "A", has been tolled by operation of the discovery rule with respect to the claims in this proposed class proceeding. - 234.
-Further, due to Defendants knowing and active concealment throughout the time period relevant to this proposed class proceeding, the Limitation Act, and to equivalent legislative provisions in the rest of Canada as described in Schedule "A" has been tolled. - 235.
-Instead of publicly disclosing the Electrical Fire Defect in the Affected Class Vehicles, the Defendants kept the Plaintiff and proposed Class Members in the dark as to the Electrical Fire Defect and the serious safety hazard it presented.
+- 230.224.
+The Plaintiff and proposed Class Members had no way of knowing about the Electrical Fire Defect in the Affected Class Vehicles.
+The Defendants concealed their knowledge of the Electrical Fire Defect while continuing to market, sell and/or lease, the Affected Class Vehicles. - 231.225.
+Within the Limitation Act, and to equivalent legislative provisions in the rest of Canada as described in Schedule "A", the Plaintiff and proposed Class Members could not have discovered through the exercise of reasonable diligence that the Defendants were concealing the conduct complained of herein and misrepresenting the true qualities of the

+A - 124, 3 4 5

+Affected Class Vehicles.